daniel-wrench/reynolds_scales_project/README.md

 Paper should be a story of how to calculate Re for the solar wind, including all the assumptions and annoyances along the way.

 1. Add decay rate,
-1. Re-run codes on Rāpoi
+1. Re-run codes on Rāpoi (IN PROGRESS - ADD NOTES ON REQUIREMENTS)
 2. Plots
     - Add spectra cartoon, no tick labels or axis labels, with
     - More 2D histograms: Re_lt vs. lambdaT, vs. Lambda_cfit, lambtaT vs. deltaB, Bwind, deltaB/Bwind